sage9705/ToDo-App/console/README.md

    - The list will display uncompleted tasks with a clear indication of their status.

 6. **Remove Completed Tasks**
-   - Choose option 6 to remove completed tasks from the list.
+   - Choose option 6 to move completed tasks to the history tasks list.
-   - The completed tasks will be cleared from the list of completed tasks, and the list of uncompleted tasks will be updated.
+   - The completed tasks will be removed from the main task list but stored in the history tasks list.

+7. **View History Tasks**
+   - Choose option 7 to view the list of history tasks.
+   - The list will display tasks that have been marked as complete and moved from the main task list to history.

-7. **Exit**
+8. **Exit**
-   - Choose option 7 to exit the application.
+   - Choose option 8 to exit the application.

 ## How to Run

 1. Copy the code and paste it into a Python file, for example, `todo_app.py` or you can simply clone the repository.
 2. Open a terminal or command prompt.
 3. Navigate to the directory where `todo_app.py` is located.
 4. Run the Python file using the following command:

    python todo_app.py